WSShawn/GAN/README.md

 Initialization of Binary Cross-Entropy as loss function Initialization of empty lists of losses

-Passage through each batch and each epoch and optimization of objective functions for the discriminator and the generator
+Passage through each batch and each epoch and optimization of objective functions for the discriminator and the generator at each iteration.
+Printing of the average accuracy of the discriminator Once every 100 iterations, images are added to the image list.

 Objects